 This two day course and certification is dependent upon successful continuous assessment of the delegate, who will complete an assessment paper during the course.
 Participants must attend both days to achieve the Certificate in Paediatric First Aid, a recognised qualification valid for three years.Essential Information

-The course is a reminder of the main principles of adult safeguarding in line with the Care Act and the Making Safeguarding Personal approach.
-It explores practice issues regarding abuse or neglect to service users, including the responsibilities of staff in preventing and reporting this.
+This course looks at the main principles of adult safeguarding in line with the Care Act and the Making Safeguarding Personal approach.
+It explores practice issues regarding abuse or neglect to service users, including the responsibilities of staff in preventing and reporting.
 This course is aimed at frontline staff who support adults.